Syrian jihadist spillover haunts Jordan

 Mahmoud Kharabsheh, a prominent politician with an intelligence background, says Syria’s role in letting al Qaeda fighters head to Iraq after the 2003 U.S.-led invasion has reinforced fears that Damascus could try the same in Jordan.

-“The Syrian regime will not leave a stone unturned to destabilise the kingdom.
-The Syrian regime is determined to export its crisis to neighbouring countries to ... destabilise our security,” said Kharabsheh, a member of the outgoing Jordanian parliament.
+“The Syrian regime will not leave a stone unturned to destabilize the kingdom.
+The Syrian regime is determined to export its crisis to neighboring countries to ... destabilize our security,” said Kharabsheh, a member of the outgoing Jordanian parliament.

 At the height of the bloodshed in Iraq, Damascus emptied its prisons of many radical Islamists and let them cross the border to fight the Western forces.
 This allowed Assad’s secular government to get rid of domestic Islamist opponents, at least temporarily, and indirectly pin down forces of its U.S. enemies.